 Centralized facilities allow for oil and water to be transported by pipeline, so the need for truck hauling operations is significantly reduced, leading to less road traffic, lower vehicle emissions and less damage to roads.
 Reducing trucks on the road also improves safety for our workforce as well as for those in the communities where we operate.

-In 2018, ConocoPhillips relocated employees to the Loving, New Mexico area and plans to build a regional office there in 2019.
-This move has reduced the distance employees drive to well locations and other facilities, further decreasing vehicle emissions and road traffic.
+In 2019, ConocoPhillips relocated employees to a newly built regional office in the Loving, New Mexico area.
+This move reduced the distance employees drive to well locations and other facilities, further decreasing vehicle emissions and road traffic.

-Centralized facilities eliminate more than 90 percent of well site equipment, which reduces the facility acreage by approximately 40 percent.
+Centralized facilities eliminate more than 90% of well site equipment, which reduces the facility acreage by approximately 40%.